Snitkin-Lab-Umich/funQCD/README.md

 ```

+### 3) profile/config.yaml
+This file contains the options for running snakemake.
+You can change the resources funQCD will attempt to use here (such as cores and memory).
+If you changed the location of the funqcd_lib above, you'll also need to change the directories bound via singularity in this file as well.

-### Cluster file
+### 4) config/cluster.json

+This file contains parameters for snakemake's cluster execution mode.
 Reduce the walltime (to ~6 hours) in `config/cluster.json` to ensure the jobs are being submitted in a timely manner.

 ## Quick start